rust-lang/rfcs/text/0000-derive-bound-control.md

 impl<S: PartialOrd, T: PartialEq> Clone for Foo<S, T> { /* .. */ }
 ```

-## Warnings
+## Errors

-A warning should be issued if:
+An error should be issued if:

 1. `#[no_bound]` is specified on a type definition without type parameters.